 What you should know is that college is a huge adjustment and the first few weeks are going to be hard (especially if you are moving far like I did).
 Because it is such a big adjustment, know that you are not expected to be best friends with your roommate, or anyone for that matter.
 Friendship should feel natural and never forced and just because you are living with someone does not mean you need to be best friends with them.

-With that being said, some people get to school and completely click with their roommates.
+With that being said, some people get to school and completely click with their college roommates.
 Lauren and I got to school and were friends for the first month or so and then slowly went our separate ways.
 We were friends but did not click as well as roommates.
 Living together was an adujstment and the added stress of school made it harder.
-Eventually we ended up being great friends (shoutout to Lalo for being so great) but it took a lot of time and communication.
+Eventually we ended up being great friends but it took a lot of time and communication.

 Communicate With Your Roommate

 I can’t stress this enough.
-I have heard so many stories of someone being completely miserable in their roommate situation, not getting along with their roommate at all but not doing anyrhing about it.
+I have heard so many stories of someone being completely miserable in their roommate situation, not getting along with their college roommates at all but not doing anything about it.
 If you communicate your issues with your roommate then your living situation will only improve.

-We learned how to compromise (there’s a lot of that as roommates) and be better roommates which, in turn, helped us to become wayyyyy better friends.
+We learned how to compromise (there’s a lot of that as college roommates) and how to be better roommates which, in turn, helped us to become wayyyyy better friends.
 Bottom line: be open and honest and your relationship will be better.